 - ⏰ The Hours are 07:30-18:00 (last access at 16:00).

-The Crystal Bridge and the Zhangjiajie Grand Canyon
+3. The Glass Bridge and the Zhangjiajie Grand Canyon

 The bridge has a height of 260 m from the canyon, it measures 430 m long and 6 m wide.
 In addition, it is built of 99 transparent glass panels with the capacity to hold 800 people.
 You can cross it on foot, they give you non-slip shoes (at least on rainy days).
 From here you can also go bungee jumping.
 The truth is that if you have vertigo, don't go haha.